nelsonsebastiani/Jobsity/README.md

 ## Description
 This project was proposed for a backend aptitude assessment, specifically in .NET.
 The project has a Chat between logged in users, a bot for API requests and unit tests

+## Considerations
+I chose not to make architecture too extensive, too complex, due to the size of the API's.

+I chose to use everything in the API layer, as the API would only use 1 domain service.

+I often weigh architecture with performance.
+In very small projects, a very extensive and complex architecture would make maintenance difficult, slow the system down a bit.

 ## Installation

 Install dependencies :